 15th Annual Charity Golf Event

-Click here to view photos from this year’s event!
+Click here to view photos from last year’s event!

 Held in loving memory of long-time camper, Lana Antvelink, this event supports Camp Sunshine and its mission to provide a camping experience for persons with developmental disabilities in an inclusive environment that embraces their recreational, emotional, physical, spiritual, and relational needs.
 Held at The Club at Thornapple Pointe in Grand Rapids, Michigan, this outing features outstanding golf, lots of fun, great food, and an opportunity to know you’ve done your best to support one of the finest camps of its kind, anywhere!